 Medications may also:

 Surgery is needed to correct the defect.
-Surgery aims to form a connection between the two parts of the aortic arch.
+Surgery aims to form a connection between the 2 parts of the aortic arch.
 The hole in the heart between the ventricles is also closed.
 The ductus arteriosus is then closed.

 American Heart Association